IAN McDONALD, MA (Hons), LLB, Dip. Ed.

 Ian began his legal career as the researcher assisting the judges in the Common Law Division of the Supreme Court of New South Wales, covering areas as diverse as criminal law, admiralty, defamation and general contract disputes.

-In addition to his legal qualifications, Ian has a Masters degree in English literature and, prior to studying law, worked in music and theatre.
+In addition to his legal qualifications, Ian has a Masters degree in English literature and, prior to studying law, worked in music and theater.

 Sample Papers and Publications